 Also, our university is involved in a very big process of curricular reform and I hope that you will like the new teaching methods, such as team-based learning, case-based learning or new methods of communication!

 Come to the University of Medicine, Pharmacy, Science and Technology!
 It will be a chance for you, a pleasure for us and a challenge for all!

 See you at the beginning of the new university year 2019!
-Good luck in the admission process!”
+Good luck with the admissions process!”

 Chair of Pediatrics Department